 Explore Palma

-There is some beautiful architecture to see including Bellver Castle which has an amazing view of Palma, the Almudaina Palace which is open to visitors most days of the week, the Arabic baths located in the medieval quarter of the city, and the unforgettable gothic cathedral.
+Palma de Mallorca is the capital and largest city in Majorca.
+Its beautiful architecture is worth seeing, including Bellver Castle, which has a fantastic view of Palma, the Almudaina Palace, which is open to visitors most days of the week, the Arabic baths in the city's medieval quarter, and the unforgettable Gothic cathedral.

-At the end of the day why not try some of the local cuisine.
-Majorca is famous for paella, seafood, sobrassada spicy sausage, as well as its locally produced wine.
+Many bustling local markets occur daily, including craft, flea, and fresh produce markets.
+At the end of the day, why not try some of the local cuisine?
+Majorca is famous for paella, seafood, and sobrassada spicy sausage, as well as its locally produced wine.

 See the Sights

 Majorca is filled with places to see and explore.
-There are rural villages such as Deia, a picturesque village composed of stone houses with terracotta roofs.
+There are rural villages such as Deia, a picturesque town with stone houses and terracotta roofs.
+Valldemosa, the highest village in Majorca, is also located in the Tramuntana mountain range.

 For more natural sites, visit the Caves del Drach, the largest underwater lake in the world.
 Here you can see some impressive stalagmites and stalactites.